SC-100 Study Guide: Microsoft Cybersecurity Architect

 Are you preparing for the SC-100 Microsoft Cybersecurity Architect certification?
-This study guide will share with you how to prepare and pass the SC-100: Microsoft Certified Cybersecurity Architect Expert successfully (with links to exam objectives).
+This study guide will share with you how to successfully prepare and pass the SC-100: Microsoft Certified Cybersecurity Architect Expert (with links to exam objectives).

 The increase in cyber security issues in the press seems relentless.
 Organizational leaders in all types of industries are looking for capable cybersecurity architects to navigate them safely through the dangers of this highly connected world.